Nicholasmt/zoom-package/README.md

 ```
 For the JWT package

+Then finally create a route for the controller.

-This Package is very simple to use.
+The Package is very simple to use.

 Enjoy! and don't forget to like thanks